Computational-Plant-Science/ml_smart_release/README.md

-##  For users with in depth Linux system
+##  For users with in in-depth Linux system

 ##  Usage in the local environment by cloning the whole GitHub repository

 sample test

-Input: Plant top view images, in jpg or png format
+Input: Plant top-view images, in jpg or png format

 Output: Image results and trait.xlsx (a summary of trait computation values in pixel units).